MONO-1223/AURAK-CENG432-EmbeddedSystemDesignLab/Lab 02 - For-loops, while-loops, if-then branching, subroutines, and time delays/README.md

 <p align="center">
   <img src="Photos/launchpad100delaynotpressed.png" style="width: 49%; height: 300px;" title="Green LED is Off" /> <img src="Photos/launchpad100delaypressed.png" style="width: 49%; height: 300px;" title="Green LED is On" />
 </p>

+In the left image, we can see that no switch is pressed on the LaunchPad, causing the green LED to remain off.
+The oscilloscope reading above confirms this, showing the switch signal at 1 `(active low)`, which indicates that it is not pressed, while the LED signal remains at 0.

+In the right image, when the switch is pressed, its signal transitions to 0, indicating activation.
+As a result, we observe the LED toggling on and off.
+By analyzing the oscilloscope waveform, we can measure the time between consecutive ON states, which is approximately `0.100 seconds (100 ms)`, confirming the expected delay.
+However, slight variations in the timing occur due to the uncertainty of whether the BNE (branch if not equal) instruction takes the branch or not, meaning each iteration does not always take exactly 4 cycles.
+This variability accounts for the minor fluctuations in the measured delay.

 </details>